-Reverse voltages: As with diodes, bipolar transistors are rated for maximum allowable reverse-bias voltage across their PN junctions.
+As with diodes, bipolar transistors are rated for maximum allowable reverse-bias voltage across their PN junctions.
 This includes voltage ratings for the emitter-base junction VEB, collector-base junction VCB, and also from collector to emitter VCE.

-Collector current: A maximum value for collector current IC will be given by the manufacturer in amps.
+The maximum value for the collector current IC will be given by the manufacturer in amperes.
 Typical values for small signal transistors are 10s to 100s of mA, 10s of A for power transistors.
 Understand that this maximum figure assumes a saturated state (minimum collector-emitter voltage drop).
-If the transistor is not saturated, and, in fact, is dropping substantial voltage between collector and emitter, the maximum power dissipation rating will probably be exceeded before the maximum collector current rating.
-Just something to keep in mind when designing a transistor circuit!
+If the transistor is not saturated and is dropping substantial voltage between collector and emitter, the maximum power dissipation rating will probably be exceeded before the maximum collector current rating.
+Just something to keep in mind when designing a transistor circuit

-Saturation voltages: Ideally, a saturated transistor acts as a closed switch contact between collector and emitter, dropping zero voltage at full collector current.
+Ideally, a saturated transistor acts as a closed switch contact between collector and emitter, dropping zero voltage at full collector current.
 In reality, this is never true.
-Manufacturers will specify the maximum voltage drop of a transistor at saturation, both between the collector and emitter, and also between base and emitter (forward voltage drop of that PN junction).
+Manufacturers will specify the maximum voltage drop of a transistor at saturation, both between the collector and emitter and also between base and emitter (forward voltage drop of that PN junction).
 Collector-emitter voltage drop at saturation is generally expected to be 0.3 volts or less, but this figure is, of course, dependent on the specific type of transistor.
 Low voltage transistors, low VCE, show lower saturation voltages.
-The saturation voltage is also lower for higher base drive current.
+The saturation voltage is also lower for a higher base drive current.

-Base-emitter forward voltage drop, kVBE , is similar to that of an equivalent diode, ≅0.7 V, which should come as no surprise.
+Base-emitter forward voltage drop, VBE, is similar to that of an equivalent diode, ≅0.7 V, which should come as no surprise.